 Her novel White Nights: Black Paradise was published in November 2015 and reviewed by LA Progressive, Feminist Newswire, Gay Star News, Curve Magazine, and PR Underground.
 It was also reviewed by Annie Dawid and Rebecca Moore in the 2015 edition of the jonestown report, and was included as one of four books reviewed in an essay by Annie Dawid in the 2016 edition.

-Dr. Hutchinson discussed her book in an interview on the “Off-Ramp” program on KPCC Public Radio in Southern California.
-Print interviews have appeared in the SF Bay View African American newspaper, and in Religion Dispatches.
+Dr. Hutchinson discussed her book in a broadcast interview on the “Off-Ramp” program on KPCC Public Radio in Southern California.
+Print interviews have appeared in the SF Bay View African American newspaper (2016), in Religion Dispatches (2015), and in Eve Talks (2017).

 She also wrote a blog on the 2015 anniversary for The Huffington Post.
 An article that uses her work as a point of departure into a discussion of other groups appears in a November 2015 article in The Atlantic Magazine’s City Lab.
 Her earlier writings on Jonestown include her article in Religion Dispatches (which also appeared on her blogpost) and a description of her book here.